Car Moving Cost Calculator: What It Really Costs to Ship a Car in 2026

 How much does it cost to ship a car 1,000 miles?

 Shipping a standard sedan 1,000 miles costs $600–$1,100 for open transport in 2026.
 SUVs and trucks cost $750–$1,350 for the same distance.
 Enclosed transport adds 30–50%, bringing a sedan to $900–$1,650.
-The exact price depends on the specific route (popular corridors are cheaper), time of year, and whether you choose door-to-door or terminal-to-terminal service.
+The exact price depends on the specific route, time of year, and whether you choose door-to-door or terminal-to-terminal service.

 Is it cheaper to ship a car or drive it?

-For distances under 500 miles, driving is usually cheaper ($80–$150 in gas vs. $400–$600 to ship).
-For distances over 1,000 miles, it's closer to break-even when you factor in gas ($150–$250), hotels ($100–$200), meals ($50–$100), and wear on your vehicle (~$0.21/mile per the IRS mileage rate).
-For cross-country moves (2,500+ miles), shipping is often more economical when you account for your time and vehicle depreciation.
+For distances under 500 miles, driving is usually cheaper ($80–$150 in gas vs. $400–$650 to ship).
+For distances over 1,000 miles it's closer to break-even when you factor in gas ($150–$250), hotels ($100–$200), meals ($50–$100), and wear on your vehicle (~$0.21/mile per the IRS mileage rate).
+For cross-country moves (2,500+ miles), shipping is often more economical once you account for your time and vehicle depreciation.

 How long does it take to ship a car across the country?